-The Syracuse Arts Academy (SAA) Board of Directors is a non-profit governing body made up of caring and experienced parents and community members established to oversee the implementation of the school charter as approved by the Utah State Office of Education.
+The Syracuse Arts Academy (SAA) Board of Directors is a non-profit governing body made up of caring and experienced parents, grandparents and community members established to oversee the implementation of the school charter as approved by the Utah State Charter School Board.
 The Governing Board of Directors adheres to the philosophy that the ability of the school to carry out its mission and meet its goals depends heavily on the ability to provide strategic direction, select and support strong school leaders, and ensure the financial stability of the school.
 For more detailed information, view our Board Rules of Order and Procedure.

 Mary Johnston was born and raised in Ogden.
 She attended Weber State University for her Bachelor’s degree in English and history.
 She has a Master’s of Education from WSU as well.
 Mary earned her Administrator’s Endorsement from Utah State University.
 She taught English, drama, speech, and cheerleading at SandRidge Jr High.
 She then went to Bonneville High School and taught English for 11 years where she was the drill team and student government adviser.